kongkenny/raspberry_pi/nodejs/nodeI2C/README.md

     npm install -g node-gyp

+* wiringPi -- this is a handy library for different kind of wiring protocol. (https://projects.drogon.net/raspberry-pi/)

 ### to build you must first configure
     node-gyp configure
 ### and finally build
     node-gyp build

-the addon is now in /build/Release/*.node to use the addon move rSPI.node to either the global node_modules directory or place it in a your a folder called node_modules with in your project directory
+the addon is now in /build/Release/*.node to use the addon move rI2C.node to either the global node_modules directory or place it in a your a folder called node_modules with in your project directory